Ä¢¹½ÊÓÆµ

 Unlike some cities, Dierks isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dierks are a mix of both white- and blue-collar jobs.
 Overall, Dierks is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Dierks who work in sales jobs (24.58%), healthcare suport services (14.53%), and maintenance occupations (12.85%).

-As is often the case in a small city, Dierks doesn't have a public transportation system that people use for their commute.
+Dierks is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dierks in 2022 was $22,692, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $90,768 for a family of four.
 Dierks also has one of the higher rates of people living in poverty in the nation, with 42.83% of its population below the federal poverty line.